 Pawnee Fort is thought by historians to have been across Mansfield Road from Point of Rocks.
 By today’s estimations, Point of Rocks is approximately 35 miles from the site of Fort Atkinson and just under 40 miles from Chouteau’s Island.

 In the late 1860s, the Kansas Pacific Railroad approached the Colorado state line, truncating the length of the wagon route to Santa Fe.
-The Barlow & Sanderson Stage Company continued to use this truncated route of the trail from 1866 to June 1868.
+The Barlow & Sanderson Stage Company continued to use this truncated trail route from 1866 to June 1868.

-Later, the Atchison, Topeka & Santa Fe Railroad generally followed the Mountain Route of the trail throughout western Kansas.
+Later, the Atchison, Topeka, and Santa Fe Railroad generally followed the trail’s Mountain Route throughout western Kansas.

 Other sites on the Santa Fe Trail that were also called Point of Rocks are a formation near Springer, New Mexico; the Point of Rocks is located seven miles northwest of Elkhart within the Cimarron National Grassland in Morton County, Kansas; and another Point of Rocks formation was located on the north side of US-50 Highway, 2.3 miles west of Dodge City, Kansas until a road widening project in 1931 destroyed it.

 Point of Rocks is part of a vast hard caliche bluff running in a northwest-southeast orientation, overlooking the Arkansas River, approximately 1/2 mile to the southwest.
-The bluff rises from an elevation of 2775 feet at the southern boundary to an elevation of 2850 feet generally along the northern boundary of the site.
-Part of the formation contains a small cave just large enough to accommodate three to four people, though it is not tall enough to allow standing.
+The bluff rises from an elevation of 2775 feet at the southern boundary to 2850 feet generally along the site’s northern boundary.
+Part of the formation contains a small cave large enough to accommodate three to four people, though it is not tall enough to allow standing.
 The site contains 304.79 acres and includes the highest rocky outcropping along the trail in that vicinity.

-The Atchison, Topeka & Santa Fe Railroad, which is in use now as the Burlington Northern Santa Fe, cuts through the southern portion of the rock outcropping between it and Mansfield Road.
+The Atchison, Topeka & Santa Fe Railroad, which is now known as the Burlington Northern Santa Fe, cuts through the southern portion of the rock outcropping between it and Mansfield Road.

 The site was listed on the National Historic Register in 2013.

-The Finney County Point of Rocks is located three miles northwest of Pierceville on Mansfield Road.
+The Finney County Point of Rocks is three miles northwest of Pierceville on Mansfield Road.

 Also See: